hyerim1212/fluid-mechanics-integral-to-differential/README.md

 ---

-## File Organization Principle
+## Documentation Structure

 The repository follows three levels of documentation.

-### Root `README.md`
+### Root README

+The root README provides:

+* the overall project purpose;
-Provides the current project overview, overall progress, major results, repository structure, and roadmap.
+* the current project status;

-### Unit-level documentation
+* major completed results;
+* the repository structure;
+* the long-term roadmap.

+### Unit-Level README Files

-Each major study unit will contain a README or equivalent explanatory document describing:
+Each major study unit will contain a README file or an equivalent explanatory document.

+A unit-level README should include:

-* objectives;
+* objective;
 * governing equations;
 * assumptions;
 * implementation;
 * verification;
+* physical interpretation;
-* conclusions;
+* conclusion;
 * connection to the next stage.

-### Daily learning log
+### Daily Learning Log

-`notes/daily_log.md` preserves the chronological learning process, including:
+The file `notes/daily_log.md` preserves the chronological learning process.

+Each daily entry records:

 * topics studied;
 * problems solved;